cometbft/cometbft/docs/architecture/adr-101-data-companion-pull-api.md

   is influenced by the application and pruning service block retain heights.
 - `abci_results_base_height` - The actual base height of stored block results, which is influenced by the pruning service block results retain height.
+- `block_indexer_retain_height` -  The current block indexer retain height
+   requested by the pruning service.
+- `tx_indexer_retain_height` -  The current tx indexer retain height
+  requested by the pruning service.
+- `block_indexer_base_height` -  The minimum height at which we have block events (should demonstrate the effects of pruning the block indexer)
+- `tx_indexer_base_height`  - The minimum height at which we have transaction events (should demonstrate the effects of pruning the tx indexer)

 Other metrics may be proposed as part of the non-privileged gRPC API that could assist operators in understanding the health of the interaction with the data